and-rew-too/PROJECTS/APLANTTRBSHT/readme.md

 Regularly monitor your plants for signs of aphids, especially new growth.
 <br> Identification:  These tiny insects, typically 1/8 inch long, congregate on the undersides of leaves, stems, and new growth.
 Look for their pear-shaped bodies and grouping patterns, most likely seen on stems than other pests.
-Their presence might also be revealed by sticky honeydew secretions on leaves (this signals the plant immune response), or the presence of ants.
+Their presence might also be revealed by sticky honeydew secretions on leaves(this signals the plant immune response, or the presence of ants.
 <br> Botanical Blood Feast:  Aphids pierce plant tissues with their needle-like mouthparts and suck out sap.
 This weakens the plant and hinders its growth.
 The honeydew they excrete can also attract other pests like sooty mold, further compromising plant health.